Cheryl Ladd: Later career

 Following Charlie's Angels, Ladd remained a familiar face on television and has starred in more than 30 made-for-television films, including as Grace Kelly, the Philadelphia heiress who became a Hollywood glamour girl and then a European princess, in a biopic that was begun shortly before Kelly's death.
 She also appeared in a number of feature films, such as Purple Hearts (1984), Millennium (1989), Poison Ivy (1992) (featuring Drew Barrymore, who later starred in the film adaptations of Charlie's Angels) and Permanent Midnight (1998).
 Ladd had the lead role in the television series One West Waikiki (1994–96) and made guest appearances in other TV shows such as Charmed, Hope and Faith and CSI: Miami.
 From 2003 until the show's cancellation in 2008 Ladd played Jillian Deline, the wife of the lead character Ed Deline (James Caan), in 29 episodes of the television drama series Las Vegas.

 In 1996, Ladd published a children's book titled The Adventures of Little Nettie Windship.
 In 2005, she published Token Chick: A Woman's Guide to Golfing With the Boys, an autobiographical book which focused on her love of golf.
 For several years, Ladd hosted a golf tournament sponsored by Buick.

 In September 2000, Ladd starred on Broadway, taking over the title role from Bernadette Peters in a revival of Irving Berlin's Annie Get Your Gun.
 She played the role until January 2001, when Reba McEntire took over.

 On April 17, 2010, Ladd — along with her co-angel Jaclyn Smith — accepted the 2010 TV Land Pop Culture Award for Charlie's Angels.

 Ladd has continued to appear in a number of TV productions, including the 2011 Hallmark Channel movie Love's Everlasting Courage, guest starring in the NCIS episode "Thirst" (as the love interest of medical examiner Dr. Donald "Ducky" Mallard), and the series Chuck, playing Sarah Walker's mother.

 On September 8, 2022, Ladd was announced as a contestant on season 31 of Dancing with the Stars.
 She was partnered with Louis Van Amstel.
 They were eliminated in the third week of the competition, placing 14th.

 Personal life

 Cheryl married fellow actor David Ladd (son of actor Alan Ladd) in 1973.
 They have a daughter, actress Jordan Ladd.
 Ladd kept her surname after they divorced in 1980.

 Ladd has been married to music producer Brian Russell since 1981 and has a stepdaughter, Lindsay Russell.
 Ladd is a celebrity ambassador for the child abuse prevention and treatment non-profit Childhelp.

+In 2026, during a Charlie's Angels panel at PaleyFest, Ladd revealed she was recovering from breast cancer.